 - 14 ounce tomato sauce

-Heat the oil in a large pot and add the pork, onion and jalapeno peppers.
-Cook them down about 10 minutes, or until the pork is cooked through.
+- Heat the oil in a large pot and add the pork, onion and jalapeno peppers.
+Cook them 5-6 minutes to brown the pork and soften the vegetables.

-Add the remaining ingredients and give it all a good stir.
+- Add the remaining ingredients and give it all a good stir.
+Break apart as needed with a wooden spoon.